 E. Digestion of proteins begins in stomach.
 Gastric juice contains an enzyme 'pepsin' which hydrolyzes proteins into proteoses and peptones.

-Proteins Pepsin Proteoses + Peptones
+Proteins $\xrightarrow{\text{Pepsin}}$ Proteoses + Peptones

-In the small intestine digestion of protein is completed by protein digestive enzymes dipeptidase and amino peptidase.
+In the small intestine digestion of protein is completed by protein digestive enzymes trypsin and peptidases.